-- PID-Controller: The scripts are on the MG Laptop under C:\Documents - Turn_PID_On.py is starting a fast and a slow PI-Controller and it's also checking if the laser is still in lock; if it's not the controllers are turned off and the output produces a linear ramp function until the intensity is high enough.
+- PID-Controller: The scripts are on the MG Laptop under C:\Documents - Turn PID On.py is starting a fast and a slow PI-Controller and it's also checking if the laser is still in lock; if it's not the controllers are turned off and the output produces a linear ramp function until the intensity is high enough.
 The voltage at which this is the case is setted as the new offset of the slow PI and both are turned on again.
-Their outputs are summed and amplified externally. - Turn PID Off.py is just setting the gains to zero.
+Their outputs are summed and amplified externally.

-2025/07/03 21:19 5/5 Red Pitaya
+2025/07/03 22:12 5/5 Red Pitaya